 The TR-069 provides support for discovery of devices in the associated Local Area Networks for CWMP enabled devices.

 TR-069 proxy management has mechanisms where a CPE Proxier discovers devices using device discovery mechanisms as described in Appendix I of TR-069 [i.13].
-These mechanisms rely on the discovery of the device using the device’s native protocol (e.g., UPnP, ZigBee, Z-wave).
+These mechanisms rely on the discovery of the device using the device’s native protocol (e.g., UPnP DM, ZigBee, Z-wave).

 The discovery of the topology of the area network in which the device exists is constrained by the device’s native protocol support for topology discovery.
-For example – UPnP doesn’t provide any support for discovery of topologies while ZigBee topologies can be inferred by evaluating the routing tables of the ZigBee nodes.
+For example – UPnP DM doesn’t provide any support for discovery of topologies while ZigBee topologies can be inferred by evaluating the routing tables of the ZigBee nodes.
 The TR-181 data model exposes these elements (e.g., ZigBee routing tables) but rely on the management systems to develop the topologies.

 The TR-181i2 data model [reference TR-181 Device Data Model for TR-069 Issue: 02 Amendment 6 November 2012] provides support for the following LAN topologies: